 Blog 3: Festivals of Light

-In the last blog, we saw that Day Four’s greater and lesser lights served to mark the appointed time of Feasts, stressing the light’s association with YHWH’s Festivals.
-The Hebrew for the two luminaries was me-o-rot (p) מְאֹרֹת, a word closely connected to the Tabernacle’s menorah.
+In the previous blog, we discussed how Day Four’s greater and lesser lights marked the appointed time of Feasts, highlighting the connection between light and YHWH’s festivals.
+The Hebrew term for the two luminaries was me-o-rot (p) מְאֹרֹת, a word closely connected to the Tabernacle’s menorah.

-The purpose of the two luminaries was to give light to the earth.
-The Hebrew word for light, `owr, אוֹר, has a numeric sum of 207 (א = 1, ו = 6, ר = 200)
+The purpose of the two luminaries was to provide light to the earth.
+The Hebrew word for light, `owr, אוֹר, has a numerical value of 207 (א = 1, ו = 6, ר = 200)

-Only the months that have 30 days contain Holy Festivals.
-A 29-day month never has an annual Feast.
+Only the months with 30 days contain Holy Festivals.
+A 29-day month hosts an annual Feast.

-All yearly adjustments to the CHC happen outside of the seven months of light, guaranteeing a set 207-day count for the seven-month’s Festivals of Light year-by-year.
+All yearly adjustments to the CHC occur outside of the seven months of light, ensuring a fixed 207-day count for the Festivals of Light throughout each year.

 Takeaway: